sampohaavisto/aws-sdk-php/docs/guide/handlers-and-middleware.rst

         var_dump($entry['exception']);
     }

-    // You can get the last Aws\CommandInterface that was executed.
+    // You can get the last Aws3\CommandInterface that was executed.
 This method
     // will throw if no commands have been executed.
     $command = $history->getLastCommand();